YanZhangADS/architecture-center/docs/reference-architectures/ai/realtime-scoring-python.md

 ## Architecture

-This architecture consists of the following components.
+Both architectures share of the following common components.

 **[Azure Machine Learning service][aml]** is a cloud service that is used to train, deploy, automate and manage machine learning models, all at the broad scale that the cloud provides.
 It is used in this architecture to manage the deployment of models as well as authentication, routing, and load balancing of the web service.

 **[Virtual machine][vm]** (VM).
 The VM is shown as an example of a device &mdash; local or in the cloud &mdash; that can send an HTTP request.

+**[Azure Container Registry][acr]** enables storage of images for all types of Docker container deployments including DC/OS, Docker Swarm and Kubernetes.
+The scoring images are deployed as containers on Azure Kubernetes Service and used to run the scoring script.
+The image used here is created by Machine Learning from the trained model and scoring script, and then is pushed to the Azure Container Registry.

+Component specifically for AKS deployment:

 **[Azure Kubernetes Service][aks]** (AKS) is used to deploy the application on a Kubernetes cluster.
 AKS simplifies the deployment and operations of Kubernetes.
 The cluster can be configured using CPU-only VMs for regular Python models or GPU-enabled VMs for deep learning models.

-**[Azure Container Registry][acr]** enables storage of images for all types of Docker container deployments including DC/OS, Docker Swarm and Kubernetes.
-The scoring images are deployed as containers on Azure Kubernetes Service and used to run the scoring script.
-The image used here is created by Machine Learning from the trained model and scoring script, and then is pushed to the Azure Container Registry.
+Component specifically for IoT Edge deployment:

+**[Azure IoT Edge][iotedge]** is used to deploy the application as a module on the customer chosen edge device.
+Azure IoT Edge supports [certain types](https://docs.microsoft.com/en-us/azure/iot-edge/support) of edge devices.
+The edge device used in this tutorial is a Ubuntu Linux VM.
+A CPU-only VM is used as the edge device for regular Python models, and a GPU-enabled VM is used as the edge device for deep learning models.

 ## Performance considerations